lcxznso4/SPF-FS/README.md

-# SPF-FS: Single-cell RNA-seq Probabilistic Feature Selection Framework
+# SPF-FS: A Self-Paced Framework Fusing Feature Selection and Clustering with Prior Knowledge for scRNA-seq

 A feature selection framework for single-cell RNA sequencing that jointly reduces high-dimensional noise and improves biological interpretability.